Bringing AI into hardware design reviews

 • And more

 Consider a common scenario.
 A contract manufacturer notifies your team that a component is end-of-life.
 To keep production moving, you need a replacement quickly.
-The team selects a substitute, but a critical spec doesn’t quite match.
+The team selects a substitute, but the substitute component has different reference voltage on one of the pins, completely breaking compatibility.

 DRCY cross-references the datasheet and flags the issue for engineering review before the design moves forward.
 No re-spins.
 No production delays.
 No late-stage surprises.

-This points to the broader shift DRCY enables.
+This is the broader shift DRCY enables.
 Instead of reacting to errors after designs are sent to production, teams gain continuous, lightweight insight from the earliest stages of the design process.

 Keeping engineers in the loop